George Butlin

-George Butlin (11 July 1861 – 10 July 1925) was a New Zealand cricketer.
+George Louis Butlin (11 July 1861 – 10 July 1925) was an English-born cricketer who played in New Zealand.
 He played one first-class match for Otago in 1889/90.
 Butlin was born in England and worked as a commercial clerk.
+Primarily a bowler, Butlin took three wickets in his only first-class match, a December 1889 fixture against Auckland at the Caledonian Ground in Dunedin.
+He died at Kogarah near Sydney in New South Wales in 1925.
+He was aged 63.